Enjoying our puzzle hints?

 Seems like: CLASSIC KID GIFTS → Actually: "___ GIRL" TITLES

-while books can be gifts, this word is actually part of a title, which might mislead solvers
+while books can be gifts, this word is actually part of a movie title, and its presence in the gifts category might mislead solvers

 Why “TOY” didn't go with CLASSIC KID GIFTS

-Seems like: CLASSIC KID GIFTS → Actually: PURSUE
+Seems like: CLASSIC KID GIFTS → Actually: none, but might fit in PURSUE as a verb

 Browse by Date